Pete Sampras: Sampras vs. Rafter

-The next Sampras-Rafter match was the 2000 Wimbledon final, after Rafter overcame Agassi in the semifinals, a four-set final which included a 26-minute rain delay.
-Both players had flown in their parents for the Wimbledon final, the first time in years they would see their sons play.
-Sampras lost the first-set tiebreaker, and trailed in the second-set tiebreaker 1-4 before taking 5 consecutive points to win that set, then won the third and fourth sets for the Championship, with just 10 minutes of daylight left.
-That victory gave Sampras his 13th Grand Slam title, breaking the record of 12 by Roy Emerson for the most Grand Slam titles.
+The next Sampras-Rafter match was the 2000 Wimbledon final.
+It was the first time in years their parents would see their sons play.
+Sampras lost the first-set tiebreaker, and trailed in the second-set tiebreaker 1-4 before winning the set, then won the third and fourth sets for the Championship, as dusk fell.
+That victory gave Sampras his 13th Grand Slam title, breaking Roy Emerson's record.
 After the match ended, Sampras called Rafter "all class, on and off the court", while Rafter said he was lucky to overcome early season injuries to make the final.

-Sampras and Rafter met in the fourth round of the 2001 US Open, with Sampras winning.
+Sampras beat Rafter in the 2001 Indian Wells quarterfinals and Pete beat Pat again in the fourth round of the 2001 US Open.
+This match ended Rafter's Grand Slam singles career.

 Playing style

 Sampras was an all-court player who would often serve and volley.
 Possessing an all-around skill, in the early years of his career, when not serving, his strategy was to be offensive from the baseline, put opponents in a defensive position, and finish points at the net.
 In his later years, he became even more offensive and would either employ a chip-and-charge strategy or try to hit an offensive shot on the return and follow his return to the net.

 He had an accurate and powerful first serve – widely considered among players, commentators and fans as one of the best of all time.
 He had great disguise on both his first and second serves, and his second serve was nearly as powerful as his first.
 He was known for producing aces on critical points, even with his second serves.

 Sampras was able to hit winners from both his forehand and backhand from all over the court.
 He was able to catch attacks wide to his forehand using his speed and hitting a forehand shot on the run.
 When successfully executed, he won many points outright or put opponents immediately on the defensive, due to the considerable pace and flat nature of the shot.
 This style did not help him on clay courts, according to some critics.